Audraa/DevelopingDataProducts/README.md

-# DevelopingDataProducts
-Coursera Project
+# Developing Data Products  Project

-The directory contains the Ui.R and Server.R, developed as part of the coursera course project.
+This directory contains the Ui.R and Server.R, developed as part of the coursera course project.

 This is a simple application and it uses the Mtcars dataset that ships with R.